sdurancflt/MicroTimestampConverter/README.md

 This way it should get populated the new table `customers2` with micro seconds resolution.

 This custom class is an example of an implementation leveraging java.time.Instant and DateTimeFormatter so allowing for higher resolution.
-But even still the target type Timestamp cannot be directy used cause it expects a java.util.Date and not java.time.Instant.

-(And we would loose the precision beyond milliseconds if we changed our implementation to fit that anyway.
-So we keep in this example the implementation as it is.
-Even if a target type as Timestamp won't work with it right now.)
+But even still the target type Timestamp cannot be directy used cause Connect internally still expects in such case a java.util.Date and not java.time.Instant.
+And we would loose the precision beyond milliseconds if we changed our implementation to fit that anyway...
+So we keep in this example the implementation as it is as an exploration example.
+Even if a target type as Timestamp won't work with it right now.

  But we leverage the string format (not applicable for SimpleDateForma with old standard TimestampConverter) and a trigger on database side to workaround the issue.